RNLgit/SensorPiLog/README.md

-# rpi-sense-datalogger
+# SensorPiLog
-Data logger service for RPI sense hat
+A data logging service designed for the Raspberry Pi, supporting various sensor peripherals like generic sense hat, etc.